mykhakos/FreshPointSync/docs/source/product_page/update_and_subscribe.rst

     async def main():
         async with ProductPage(location_id=296) as page:
-            assert not page.data.products  # page data is empty await page.update()            # update the products
+            assert not page.data.products   # 1. page data is empty
+            await page.update(silent=True)  # 2. update the products
-            assert page.data.products      # page data has been updated
+            assert page.data.products       # 3. page data has been updated

     if __name__ == "__main__":
         asyncio.run(main())

 In this example, the ``update`` method is used to fetch and update the product page data.
+The update is performed silently, meaning that no registered update handlers would be triggered.
 The new data is stored in the ``data`` attribute of the ``ProductPage`` instance.

 ``update_forever`` and ``init_update_task``